GeorgeCiesinski/blog/_posts/2022-01-16-starting-simidex-api.markdown

 # Flask RESTful API

 SimiDex's API is going to be built using Flask, Flask-RESTful, Flask-SQLAlchemy, and a number of other Flask extensions.
+I am using a bunch of libraries and utilities to build the API, so as opposed to breaking down every script, I wanted to list the libraries and utilities used, and describe them below.

 ## What is Flask